 File Successfully with a Gainesville Bankruptcy Lawyer

 Bankruptcy exemptions are one of the most important aspects of bankruptcy.
-In Chapter 7 bankruptcy, these exemptions allow you to keep some or all of your property.
+In Chapter 7 bankruptcy, these exemptions allow you to keep some or all your property.
 Exemptions for Chapter 13, however, apply to your creditor repayments.
 Whichever chapter you file for, bankruptcy exemptions will play a critical role in your overall financial future.
 As a Gainesville bankruptcy attorney, I am here to help you select your exemptions wisely and prevent you from making potentially damaging mistakes.